-For example, I’m hoping to retire from W-2 employment at 57 which means I will need to maximize growth opportunities right up until I retire.
+For example, I’m hoping to retire from W-2 employment no later than 57 which means I will need to maximize growth opportunities right up until I retire.
 Yes, it might be “safer” to increase the portion of my money invested in bond funds and decrease the portion invested in stock funds, but “safe” may end up backfiring for me if it means limiting growth.

 If the market takes a dive, I may need to work longer but if I don’t invest for growth I am almost guaranteed to have to work longer.